brunohgv/documentation-hexo-example/README.md

 # documentation-hexo-example
-A example of documentation page with expo
+An example of documentation page with expo